-Join Simon Allardice for an in-depth discussion in this video Transitioning to the iOS 7 UI model, part of iOS 7 SDK New Features.
+Join Simon Allardice for an in-depth discussion in this video Transitioning to the iOS 7 UI model, part of iOS 7 App Development New Features.

 When you look through Apple's own documentation for iOS 7, things like the Human Interface Guidelines or the iOS 7 Transition Guide.
 Or even Apple's videos on it, there are three words you're going to see again and again, deference, clarity, and depth.
 These are themes that had tremendous impact on a lot of the decisions, not only in iOS 7 itself, but in the redesign of the built-in applications.
 Here's the problem.
 If we're at the moment where the rubber meets the road.
 We're in the day to day battle of building iOS applications, it can be difficult to treat these words as measurable tasks we can accomplish.